zeppe-lin/xkbswitch/README.md

 OVERVIEW
 ========

-This directory contains xkbswitch, a tiny keyboard layout switcher for X.
+This repository contains xkbswitch, a tiny keyboard layout switcher for X.

 REQUIREMENTS